sameer-dudeja/htmx-intellisense/README.md

 ## Attribution & Acknowledgments

+**⚠️ IMPORTANT**: This VS Code extension is an **independent, third-party project** developed by the community.
+It is **NOT officially affiliated with, endorsed by, or supported by** the HTMX project or its maintainers (Big Sky Software).

+- This extension **is NOT** an official HTMX product
+- It is developed and maintained independently by community contributors
+- For official HTMX support and documentation, please visit [htmx.org](https://htmx.org)
+- All HTMX trademarks and copyrights belong to their respective owners

-- **HTMX** - This extension provides tooling for the HTMX library created by Carson Gross and contributors.
-HTMX is licensed under the BSD 2-Clause License.
-Visit [htmx.org](https://htmx.org) for more information.
+**HTMX** - This extension provides developer tooling for the HTMX library created by Carson Gross and contributors.
+HTMX itself is licensed under the BSD 2-Clause License.
+Visit [htmx.org](https://htmx.org) for the official HTMX project.
-- **VS Code Extension API** - Built using Microsoft's VS Code Extension API
-- **Community** - Inspired by the need for better developer tooling in the HTMX ecosystem

-## Disclaimer

-This extension is an independent project and is not officially affiliated with or endorsed by the HTMX project or its maintainers.
-All trademarks belong to their respective owners.

 ## Resources